viniciusgerevini/shromp/docs/en/2-organisation/1-docs.md

 ### Root page

-As I mentioned before, usually when using versions and/or locales, there are no files in the root.
+As I mentioned before, when using versions and/or locales, it's common to not have files in the root.
 This is because usually you would have your regular website, and then send it to your default locale.

-However, it's a big assumption this is the most common case, and you might prefer to provide an index or a simple redirect when people access your doc's root directly.
+However, it's a big assumption that this is the most common case, and you might prefer to provide an index or a simple redirect when people access your doc's root directly.

 To do that, add an `index.md` to your `docs/` root, and make sure the option `generate_doc_index` is set to true in your `shromp.toml` file.